Past Awards & Scholarships

 While the property is currently owned by the City of Belleville, as the former owner and responsible party, Ameren was to address and remediate the impacted soils to a level that would permit the City to use the property without the hindrance of any restrictions.
 While not fully determined, the City’s future use of the property is anticipated to be as recreational or as a park.

-2019 Winner - Poplar Street Bridge Widening and Rehabilitation
+2019 Award - Poplar Street Bridge Widening and Rehabilitation

 Contractor: KCI Construction